Sexual Assault Coordination

 Third party reporting of sexual assault: the British Columbia protocol

-In British Columbia, Third Party Reporting (TPR) of sexual assault is a process which allows adult survivors (19 and over) to access support and to report details of a sexual assault to police anonymously, through a Community Based Victim Services (CBVS) program.
+In British Columbia, Third Party Reporting (TPR) of sexual assault is a process which allows adult survivors (19 and over) to access support and to report details of a sexual assault to police anonymously, through a community-based agency.

 TPR provides a survivor time to decide if and when they would like to report what happened to them to the police through a Third Party Report.
 One of the most important aspects of TPR is that TPR connects survivors to support and resources.
 TPR also provides police with information about people who are committing acts of sexual violence in their communities.
 This information can be used to identify people who are committing acts of sexual violence across BC as well.